jeanduong0929/todo-frontend/README.md

 8. As a user, I want to be able to search for tasks by keyword or other criteria, so that I can find specific tasks quickly and easily.

 These user stories represent some of the basic features that a todo list manager application should include.
 By addressing these user stories, the application can provide users with a useful and intuitive way to manage their tasks and stay organized.

+## Technologies

+- React: A popular JavaScript library for building user interfaces.
+- Next.js: A framework for building server-rendered React applications.
+- Axios: A promise-based HTTP client for making API calls from the browser.
+- Material-UI: A UI component library that provides pre-built React components for building user interfaces.
+- Tailwind CSS: A utility-first CSS framework for building custom designs.
+- Headless UI: A set of completely unstyled, fully accessible UI components for React.